MSofiaH/csv-combiner/README.md

 # csv-combiner
 Combine multiple csv files into one.

 Run the script:

-php ./csv-combiner.php ./fixtures/accessories.csv ./fixtures/clothing.csv > combined.csv
+php csv-combiner.php any/path/to/file1.csv any/path/to/file2.csv ... any/path/to/fileX.csv > combined.csv